hiroppy/fusuma/README.md

   - Running with HMR
   - Just code Markdown and CSS
 - Build Mode
-  - Rendering to html and optimize js,css,md
+  - Rendering to html and optimizing js,css,md
   - Generating an image of slides as `og:image` automatically
 - [Presentation Mode](#presenter-mode)
   - Speaker Note